breadcat/blog.minskio.co.uk/content/quotes.md

 >Off we go then

+>On the Internet, nobody knows you're a dog <!-- the new yorker -->

 >One clown leg <!-- midnight gospel -->

->Only a sith deals in absolutes <!-- star trek prequel -->
+>Only a sith deals in absolutes <!-- star wars prequel -->

 >Peaceful sheep live happily eating grass <!-- close to the sun -->